Indian Institute of Science: Foundations and early history

 The land and other facilities for the institution were donated by Maharaja Krishnaraja Wadiyar IV and Tata.
 The maharaja donated about 371 acre of land; Tata gave several buildings towards the creation of IISc.
 This land included the former village of Medaraninganahalli.
-A Kannada inscription dated to 1669 CE records the donation of Medaraninganahalli to the Mallapura Mallikarjuna temple by the Maratha king Ekoji I. More information about this inscription can be found here.
-The maharaja also granted Rs 5,00,000 towards capital expenditure and Rs 50,000 for annual expense.
-Nizam Osman Ali Khan also contributed, which amounted to around Rs 3,00,000 over a period of 31 years.
+A Kannada inscription dated to 1669 CE records the donation of Medaraninganahalli to the Mallapura Mallikarjuna temple by the Maratha king Ekoji I. The maharaja also granted Rs 5,00,000 towards capital expenditure and Rs 50,000 for annual expense.
+Nizam Osman Ali Khan also contributed, which amounted to around Rs 300,000 over a period of 31 years.

 The constitution of the institute was approved by Viceroy Gilbert Elliot-Murray-Kynynmound, and the necessary "vesting order" to enable it to function was signed on 27 May 1909.
 Early in 1911, the maharaja laid the foundation stone of the institute, and on 24 July, the first batch of students were admitted to the Departments of General and Applied Chemistry under Norman Rudolf and Electro-Technology under Alfred Hay.
 Within two months, the Department of Organic Chemistry was opened.
 In 1958, the institute was deemed a university by the University Grants Commission of India.

 At the time of the inception of IISc in 1909, Morris Travers, Sir William Ramsay's co-worker in the discovery of the noble gases, became its first director.
 For Travers, this was a natural continuation of his work on the institute, since he had played a role in its founding.
 The first Indian director was the Nobel Laureate Sir C.V.
 Raman.